 An appeal for a place in Reception, Year 1 or Year 2 may be subject to Key Stage One or Infant Class Size Legislation.
-This limits the number of children in a Reception, Year 1 or Year 2 class (or a class where most children are aged 5, 6 or 7 years) to 30 children for each teacher.
+This limits the number of children in a Reception, Year 1, or Year 2 class (or a class where most children are aged 5, 6 or 7 years) to 30 children for each teacher.
 Key Stage One appeals are a more limited

-&lt;sup>11 This means after 1 September of the intake year.
+&lt;sup>1 This means from 1 September of the intake year, even if admission is deferred.

-&lt;sup>12 This will be 16 school weeks in advance for children of UK service personnel.
+&lt;sup>2 This will be 16 school weeks in advance for children of UK service personnel.

-&lt;sup>13 School Admissions Code 2021 section 2.28
+&lt;sup>3 School Admissions Code 2021 paragraph 2.28

-&lt;sup>14 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.
+&lt;sup>4 Where a child has been permanently excluded from two or more schools there is no need for an admission authority to comply with parental preference for a period of two years from the last exclusion.